JonZwe/FindPFAS/README.md

 -   When all mandatory parameters are specified, data evaluation with FindPFΔS can be started.
 It will generate a folder named after the sample.
-In this folder several Excel files with the results will be saved.
+In this folder, several Excel files with the results will be saved.
 Furthermore, a 'plots' folder is generated within the results folder with the generated figures.

 Call for Contributions
 ----------------------

-We appreciate help and suggestions from other reseachers to improve FindPFΔS.
+We appreciate help and suggestions from other researchers to improve FindPFΔS.
 Please don't hesitate to contact us.